chatwoot/docs/docs/self-hosted/deployment/aws.md

 ## Conclusion

-This is a refernce guideline to have an HA  chatwoot architecture on AWS.
+This is a reference guideline to have an HA chatwoot architecture on AWS.
 Modify or build upon this to suit your requirements.